Chances are, you are searching for Mailchimp alternatives for one of the following reasons.

 Do you pay Mailchimp’s high prices or do you bite the bullet and migrate?
 The right answer is to migrate.
 Even better, you should not sign up for their free plan in the first place.

-Mailchimp Alternatives That I’ve Personally Used To Run My Business
+Mailchimp Alternatives That I’ve Personally Used To Run My Blog

 The following email providers are excellent Mailchimp alternatives that I’ve personally used over the years to run my 7 figure blog.
 Every service described below has their pros and cons, but they are ALL better than Mailchimp hands down.